khubaib321/file-scanner/README.md

-# File scanner
+# File scanner [wip]
-Scan directories and discover hidden gems.
+Unearth the secrets buried deep in your file system.